Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section we evaluate the performance of our algorithms experimentally.
-As both Algorithms 1 and 2 have the same approximation ratio, we only evaluate Algorithm 2.
-We compare the total utility the algorithm achieves with the super-optimal (SO) utility, which is at least as large as the optimal utility.
-We also compare the algorithm with several simple but practical heuristics we name UU, UR, RU and RR.
+In this section we experimentally evaluate the performance of our algorithms using both synthetic and real-world utility functions.
+We compare the total utility our algorithms achieve with the super-optimal (SO) utility, which is at least as large as the optimal utility.
+We also compare the algorithm with several simple but practical heuristics we name UU, UR, RU and RR\footnote{To the best of our knowledge, we are the first to study the thread assignment and resource allocation problems in a unified context, and we are unaware of other algorithms in the literature which can be directly compared to our algorithms.
+Thus, to evaluate our algorithms' performance, we compare them to several simple but practically useful heuristics.}.
 The UU (uniform-uniform) heuristic assigns threads in a round robin manner to the servers, and allocates the threads assigned to a server the same amount of resources.
 UR (uniform-random) assigns threads in a round robin manner, and allocates threads a random amount of resources on each server.
 RU (random-uniform) assigns threads to random servers, and equally allocates resources on each server.
 Finally, RR (random-random) randomly assigns threads and allocates them random amounts of resource.

-Our experiments use threads with random concave utility functions generated according to various probability distributions, as follows.
-We fix an amount of resources $C$ on each server, and set the value of the utility function at 0 to be 0.
-Then we generate two values $v$ and $w$ according to the distribution $H$, conditioned on $w \leq v$, and set the value of the utility function at $\frac{C}{2}$ to $v$, and the value at $C$ to $v+w$.
-Lastly, we apply the PCHIP interpolation function from Matlab to the three generated points to produce a smooth concave utility function.
-In all the experiments, we set the number of servers to be $m=8$, and test the effects of varying different parameters.
+Our simulation experiments use threads with synthetic random utility functions generated according to various probability distributions as described below.

+To generate the random concave utility functions, we fix an amount of resource $C$ on each server, and set the value of the utility function at 0 to be 0.
+We generate two values $v$ and $w$ according to the distribution $H$, conditioned on $w \leq v$, and set the value of the utility function at $\frac{C}{2}$ to $v$, and the value at $C$ to $v+w$.
+Then we apply the PCHIP interpolation function from Matlab to the three generated points to produce a concave utility function.

+To generate the random nonconcave utility functions, we also set the function to be 0 at allocation 0.
+We generate a value $b\in (0,C)$ according to a distribution $H$, then divide $[0, C]$ into two segments $[0,b]$ and $[b,C]$.
+Then we generate two concave functions in these segments using a similar approach as for generating a concave utility function.
+In all the experiments on synthetic utility functions, we set the number of servers to be $m=8$ and the resource size to be $C=100$, and test the effects of varying different parameters.
 One parameter is $\beta = \frac{n}{m}$, the average number of threads per server.
-All the experiments run quickly in practice.
-Using $m = 8, n = 100$ and $C = 1000$, an unoptimized Matlab implementation of Algorithm 2 finishes in only 0.02 seconds.
-The results below show the average performance from 1000 random trials.
+The results in the following sections show the average performance from 1000 random trials.